-The air control kit (ACK) consists of a pressure regulator with a gauge connected to an air valve controlled by an electric switch or manual knob.
-The ACK allows the operator to control the air spring pressure so that the auxiliary axle can support different loads.
+The air control kit consists of a pressure regulator with a gauge; connected to an air valve that is operator-controlled by a manual knob or by an electric switch.

+The operator uses the air control kit to control the pressure to the air springs to support different loads.

-Ridewell has a number of manual/electric ACK configurations available.
-Installation will vary by the type of configuration.
+Contact Ridewell Customer Service for the various manual/electric ACK configurations available.
+Installation will vary by ACK configuration.

-CAUTION The installer is responsible for making sure that air system requirements comply with the appropriate Federal Motor Vehicle Safety Standards.
+responsible for ensuring air system requirements comply with the appropriate Federal Motor Vehicle Safety Standards.